 This item is a preorder.
 Your payment method will be charged immediately, and the product is expected to ship on or around September 21, 2021.
 This date is subject to change due to shipping delays beyond our control.

-This unsettling and illuminating history reveals how Germany’s fractured republic gave way to the Third Reich, from the formation of the Nazi party to the rise of Hitler.
+This “elegant and sobering” (New York Times) history reveals how Germany’s fractured republic gave way to the Third Reich, from the breakthrough of the Nazi party to the rise of Hitler

 Hitler’s First Hundred Days is the chilling story of the beginning of the end, when one hundred days inaugurated a new thousand-year Reich.

 - Sep 21, 2021